Migz93/ha-local-photos/README.md

 ### Adding Albums to Home Assistant

-1. After adding photos to your directories, go to the Local Photos integration card in Home Assistant.
+1. After adding photos to your directories, go to "Configuration" -> "Integrations" and click "+".
-2. Click "Configure" on the integration card.
-3. Select "Album Select" from the menu.
+2. Search for and select "Local Photos".
+3. You'll be presented with a list of available albums (subdirectories) in your `/config/www/photos` directory.
-4. Choose the album you want to add from the dropdown menu and click "Submit".
+4. Select the album you want to add and click "Submit".
-5. The album will now be available as a camera entity in Home Assistant.
+5. The album will now be available as a camera entity in Home Assistant with a device name that reflects the selected album (e.g., "Local Photos Vacation").
+6. Repeat this process for each album you want to add to Home Assistant.

 ## Crop modes